dewitt4/Cloud-Custodain/_sources/quickstart/developer.txt

    $ pip install -r requirements-dev.txt

-And then the Custodian itself
+And then the Custodian itself:

 .. code-block:: bash

    $ python setup.py develop

-You should have the ``custodian`` command available now.
+You should have the ``custodian`` command available now:

 .. code-block:: bash

    $ custodian -h

-Alternatively, you can just run the commands below
+Alternatively, you can just run the commands below:

 .. code-block:: bash